 Hannah Cohoon, a 67-year-old Shaker in Hancock, Mass., received a gift in the form of the Tree of Life drawing.
 She described how it happened:

 …the spirit showed me plainly the branches, leaves, and fruit presented or drawn upon paper.
 The leaves were checked or (unreadable) and the same color you see here.
 I entreated Mother Ann to tell me the name of this tree which she did Oct 1st 4th hour PM by moving the hand of a medium to write twice over Your Tree is the Tree of Life.

 Mother Ann’s Work attracted real live visitors who came to ridicule the sect.

 One spirit visitor told the Harvard Shakers to sow seeds of peace before they planted their crops.
 The Shakers then marched through the fields, sowing and watering invisible seeds.

 “Those who often saw frenzied women “whirling” along the public road for long distances, and dancing with rhythmic shaking of heads, hands and arms dignified into a ceremonial of worship, were tempted to jeering comment and ridicule,” wrote Henry Stedman Nourse in his History of the Town of Harvard, Massachusetts.

 In 1841, the Shakers decided to close their doors to outsiders during their rituals.

 By 1845, the Age of Manifestations began to ebb and eventually ran its course.
-The Shaker communities declined after the Civil War, and today only two Shakers remain at Sabbathday Lake.
+The Shaker communities declined after the Civil War, and today only one active Shaker village remains, Sabbathday Lake.